-Develop an optimal individualized pharmacotherapy plan for only the FIRST PROBLEM

-YOU ASSESSED (you do NOT have to create a plan for every problem you assessed) using the guidelines below:
+Develop an optimal individualized pharmacotherapy plan for only the FIRST PROBLEM YOU ASSESSED (you do NOT have to create a plan for every problem you assessed) using the guidelines below:

-- 1. Goal clearly outline at least one SMART goal for the problem - 2.
+- 1. Goal clearly outline at least one SMART (Specific, Measurable, Action-oriented, Relevant, and Time-bound) goal for the problem - 2.
 Pharmacologic Plan Select a drug, dosage form, dose, schedule and duration of therapy that is best for your patient. - a.
-Consider allergies, economic, psychosocial and ethical factors that are applicable to the patient. - b.
+Consider allergies, economic, psychosocial, and ethical factors that are applicable to the patient. - b.
 Describe the reason for drug therapy selection.
 Document evidence based practice guidelines and/or drug references. - 3.
 Non-Pharmacologic Plan List non-drug related recommendations - 4.
 Monitoring and Follow-Up Include a plan for monitoring the safety and efficacy of the interventions including when monitoring and follow-up should occur - 5.
 Patient Education include an outline of the education you would provide to the patient or caregiver on this new plan